 Non-Anesthetic Dental Cleaning

-The Veterinary Medical Board now classifies this as a medical procedure that must be done by or under the direct supervision of a veterinarian.
+The Veterinary Medical Board now classifies this as a medical procedure that must be done by a veterinarian or under the direct supervision of a veterinarian.
 Cleaning teeth without anesthesia requires a lot of skill and patience by the practitioner!

 We allow plenty of time for the cleanings so the animals feel more relaxed. lf an animal feels restless, they can take a little break and walk around the room or drink water.

-Non-anesthetic Dentals for Cats and Dogs
+Non-anesthetic Dentals for Cats and Dogs performed by a veterinarian

 The following disorders may cause animals to be at higher risk with anesthesia: